Alexander-Barth/HF-radar-assim-exercise/Julia.md

 ## Scripts

-Julia code are save in files with the extensions `.jl`.
-To exercute all commands in a julia file use `include("file.jl")` where `file.jl` can be a relative file name (relative to the current directory) or an absolute file path.
+Julia code is saved in files with the extensions `.jl`.
+To execute all commands in a julia file, use `include("file.jl")` where `file.jl` can be a relative file name (relative to the current directory) or an absolute file path.

 ## Plotting